the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

         * You can use this [checklist for costs](https://www.ukdataservice.ac.uk/media/622368/costingtool.pdf) as a guidance
     * Keeping track of who changed what in your data/code can be important, particularly for code.
 See the {ref}`Version Control chapter<rr-vcs>` for more information.
-    * Determine who has access to the data.
+    * Determine who has access to the data and who grants access.
 At least one other person should have access to your data, such as your supervisor/PI/head of the department.
 If you're managing personal/commercially sensitive data, access should only be given to individuals that have to work with the data.
 4. **Preservation of the research outputs after the project**